GoosiferIO/zooberry/content/archived-website/_index.md

 ---
 title: "Archived Websites"
 draft: false
-description: "A list of archived websites"
+description: "The ZooBerry Project has obtained permission from various administrators, modders, and design teams to archive their mod libraries on this website.
+This page offers a list of the archived websites.
+For more information, please visit the [about](#) page."
 ---